gitbugr/supaorm/README.md

-# SupaODM (pre-alpha)
+# SupaORM (pre-alpha)

-An orm-like library for easier working with relational tables via supabase.
+A lightweight orm-like library for easier working with relational tables via supabase.

 This makes using forms much easier, allowing you to nest your data like an ODM in line with relations.

-Warning: This is more of a concept than a finished library.
+Warning: At this stage, supaorm is more of a concept than a finished library.

 ## Table Structure Setup